March 21, 2022, UPDATE: *All participants must have a COVID-19 test prior to attending Expo, regardless of vaccination status.

 - Should you become ill during or after the Expo you will:

 - Immediately report your illness to email@example.com.

-- Refrain from further Expo participation and remain in the designated quarantine area until such time that you can return to your home.
+- Refrain from further Expo participation and remain in your hotel room or the designated quarantine area until such time that you can return to your home.

 - Notify HSUS of other participants you were in proximate contact with.